 First, in Delex Systems, Inc., B-400403 (Oct.
 8, 2008), the GAO held that the small business set-aside provisions of FAR 19.502-2(b)—the so-called “rule of two”—apply to competitions for task and delivery orders under multiple-award contracts.
 In Aldevra, B-405271, B-405524 (Oct.
 11, 2011) and Kingdomware Technologies, B-405727 (Dec.
 19, 2011), the GAO sided with service-disabled veteran-owned small businesses against the very federal agency created to support veterans, holding that the VA had improperly used the Federal Supply Schedule rather than set-asides for SDVOSBs.
 The decision in The Argos Group, LLC, B-406040 (Jan.
 24, 2012), follows in this vein—and this time is a nice win for HUBZone small businesses.

 When a contract contains FAR 52.219-4, the so-called “HUBZone price preference” clause, a procuring agency must apply the HUBZone price preference by adding a factor of 10 percent to the price of all other offerors, except HUBZone firms and otherwise successful small businesses.

 For procuring agencies, applying the HUBZone price preference is not optional.
-In GAO Protest of Explo Systems, Inc., B-404952 (July 8, 2011), the GAO sustained a bid protest because the procuring agency failed to apply the HUBZone price preference.
+In Explo Systems, Inc., B-404952 (July 8, 2011), the GAO sustained a bid protest because the procuring agency failed to apply the HUBZone price preference.